Hotels near Samaria Gorge

 Chania · 0 hotels nearby

-Photo by Debabrata Dash on Unsplash
+Photo by Adrien Antal on Unsplash

 Samaria Gorge, located in the heart of Crete’s White Mountains near Chania, is one of Europe’s longest and most impressive gorges.
 Stretching over 16 kilometers, it offers a challenging yet rewarding hike through towering cliffs, ancient forests, and crystal-clear streams.
 Designated as a national park, the gorge is home to rare wildlife and unique flora, making it a must-visit for nature enthusiasts and adventure seekers alike.